-What to look for in a good hair straightener, and how much should you spend.
+What features to look for and how much to spend.

 Want sleek, straight hair without stepping into a salon?

 In the 1960s, women gave up bouffants for the sleek look of ironed hair.
 Luckily we no longer need to use the clothes iron to achieve Kim Kardashian-like locks at home, thanks to the modern gift of the hair straightener.